rook/rook/design/ceph-mon-pv.md

 knowledge of the scheduling policy and algorithm.
 The scenario to watch out for is an endless loop in which the health check is determining a bad placement but the k8s schedule thinks otherwise.

-**TODO**: one approach here may be to schedule the desired number of canary pods to check for capacity before proceeding through monitor orchestration.